adithyarao3103/BFSS-CPPCODE/README.md

 In our investigation of the BFSS model, we have observed that the 4-point gauge invariant correlator in the purely Bosonic sector exhibits deviations from the expected exponential decay.
 This phenomenon is not attributable to any artifacts in the C++ implementation but rather reflects an intrinsic property of the model itself.

-Further analysis reveals that when the commutator (interaction) term in the action is nullified, the correlator reverts to the expected exponential decay behavior.
+Further analysis reveals that when the commutator (interaction) term in the action is turned off, the correlator reverts to the expected exponential decay behavior.
 This leads us to conclude that within the purely Bosonic sector, the presence of the X-X interaction term is responsible for the observed anomalous behavior.

 Interestingly, when considering the complete action inclusive of the Fermionic terms, the correlator demonstrates the expected exponential decay.
 However, the underlying mechanism by which the Fermionic terms suppress the anomalous behavior remains unclear and requires further investigation.